jbcodeforce/eda-studies/docs/techno/ibm-mq/index.md

 * **MQ clusters** are tight couplings of queue managers, enabling higher levels of scaling and availability
 * **Point to point** for a single consumer.
 Senders produce messages to a queue, and receivers asynchronously consume messages from that queue.
 With multiple receivers, each message is only consumed by one receiver, distributing the workload across them all.
 * **Publish/subscribe** is supported via topic and subscription, and MQ sends copies of the message to those subscribing applications
+* **MQI** is the message queue interface to control MQ objects.
+It supports commands like create queue, start, stop QM, alter objects' attributes, create channels...
+* [MQSC commands](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=reference-mqsc-commands) are commands to intereact with MQ objects.
+Adminstrator can use those commands with [runmqsc](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=reference-runmqsc-run-mqsc-commands), and they can be in a script to configure the broker at [start up time](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=commands-automatic-configuration-from-mqsc-script-startup).

+??? example "Custom configuration with a MQ docker image"
+    Create a config.mqsc file with all the MQSC commands, and then get the Dockerfile copy the file to `/etc/mqm` folder.
+See an example [here.](https://github.com/jbcodeforce/aws-messaging-study/blob/main/ibm-mq/src/Dockerfile).

 ## Major MQ benefits in EDA